All the best experiences

 The site is ideal for hiking, especially during summer.
 However, such activity is not advisable during autumn and spring as the trails become muddy and slippery, which is unsuitable for exploring the area.

-The same goes for winter when snow replaces the vibrant green moss, and the terrain becomes nearly impossible to navigate.
+The same goes for winter, when snow replaces the vibrant green moss, the trail can become difficult and potentially unsafe in winter due to snow and ice.

-These two waterfalls might be among the tallest and most beautiful in Iceland.
-But due to the lack of proper signages and information about the area, these falls are often left unnoticed.
+Hangandifoss is one of the tallest, and Múlafoss is scenic but not height-remarkable.
+But due to the lack of proper signage and information about the area, these falls are often left unnoticed.

 Aside from the Hangandifoss and Mulafoss waterfalls, visitors will also get a view of the Fjallsarlon glacier lagoon, Vatnajokull glacier, and Hvannadalshnukur mountain when hiking up the Mulagljufur canyon, thus offering a unique overall experience to nature enthusiasts who choose to visit this breathtaking site.